 More troubling than images depicting eye contact, are those showing the sea otter actively moving to avoid something in the direction of the camera---first raising their head and body high in the water (an alert behavior known as periscoping), then swimming or diving away.
 While we often can’t be certain the photographer caused the disturbance, we can turn a discerning eye to suspicious images.

-Evaluate photos of wildlife critically.
+By keeping your distance and using telephoto lenses, you will be rewarded with photos of natural behavior.Evaluate photos of wildlife critically.
 Ask yourself, “Does this depict behavior caused by the presence and behavior of the photographer?”
 Do your part by sharing, posting or liking only photographs or videos that depict natural behavior and have no appearance of disturbance by the photographer.
-This is not meant to include witness photos of disturbance events to be used for reporting or educating about disturbance (e.g. video of a third-party kayaker approaching too closely).
+Has the photographer shared information about the circumstances of taking the photo?

 How can you tell a photo that’s sea otter savvy, from one that may have resulted from disturbance?
 Here are some tips:

-- Is the sea otter’s head, paws, and/or body raised high out of the water (periscoping)?
+1. Is the sea otter’s head, paws, and/or body raised high out of the water (periscoping)?
 If yes, then...

-- Is the sea otter's attention focused on the camera?
+2. Does the sea otter have both eyes focused on the camera?

-- Is there evidence of movement away from the camera (e.g. does the otter have a wake)?
+3. Is there evidence of movement away from the camera (e.g. does the otter have a wake)?

 At Sea Otter Savvy, we take many of our own photos.
 Learn more: